COMMENTS

 Z-INDEX

-• Higher the value, element becomes closer to us and lower the value, element goes away from us.
+is default value.- Higher the value, element becomes closer to us and lower the value, element goes away from us.

-• Does not work on elements with position: static;.
+- Does not work on elements with

 PSEUDO-ELEMENTS

-• Syntax
+Syntax

-<selector>::<pseudo-element> {
+<selector>::<pseudo-element> { <property>: <value>; }

 SELECTORS & COMBINATORS